inspektor-gadget/inspektor-gadget/docs/CONTRIBUTING.md

 ### Building the client executable

+You can compile for your platform by running `make kubectl-gadget`.

-You can compile for all supported platforms by running `make kubectl-gadget` or build for a specific one with `make kubectl-gadget-linux-amd64` or `make kubectl-gadget-darwin-amd64`.
+To cross compile for all supported platforms, you can run `make kubectl-gadget-all` or select a specific one with `make kubectl-gadget-linux-amd64` or `make kubectl-gadget-darwin-amd64`.

 ### Building the gadget container image